Tubi TV is an American-based free streaming service that is trying to compete with industry giants Netflix and Hulu.

 What Is Tubi TV?

-Founded in 2014 and headquartered in San Francisco, the United States-based company also services Canada and Australia.
-Per an August 2019 report from Variety, Tubi has surpassed 20 million monthly active users.
-That number reportedly places Tubi among the largest independently-owned streaming companies in the United States.
+Founded in 2014 and headquartered in San Francisco, the United States-based company also serves Canada and Australia.
+In 2020, it was announced that FOX had acquired Tubi for $440 million.
+Per a report from the Los Angeles Times, Tubi had approximately 25 million monthly active users at the time of the acquisition.

 Tubi is available to stream through a regular internet browser, making it available to most devices that connect to the web.
 However, it has apps that are native to phones, tablets, streaming devices and smart TVs that may enhance your viewing experience.

-Unlike some of its competitors, Tubi does not require that you sign up for an account with them to enjoy the content.
-If you wanted, you could go to TubiTV.com, choose some content and enjoy the show.
+Unlike some of its competitors, Tubi does not require that you sign up for an account to enjoy the content.
+You just go to TubiTV.com, choose some content and enjoy the show.
 It’s really that simple.

-However, Tubi does offer a free signup process that could enhance your user experience.
-Making an account with the services gives you the ability to start a queue of content to watch and resume watching content from the spot you left off if you turn it off mid-viewing.
-The latter could be particularly handy if you’ve started watching something on your phone and want to finish it on your television, for example.
+However, Tubi does offer a free sign-up process that could enhance your user experience.
+Making an account with the service gives you the ability to start a queue of content to watch and resume watching later from where you left off.
+That could be particularly handy, for example, if you start watching something on your phone and want to finish it on your television.

 App and Devices